Lcrypto/trapping-sets-enumeration/README.md

 Impulse tree have size (3,5), for bigger tree it take too lot of time and require use multi-core CPU or GPU implementation.
 To use first convert from sparse (alist) or quasi-cyclic (qc) representation to graph represetation using sparse2graph matlab script after run enumerating trapping sets.
 Source code shall be upload after publishing paper about probabalistical relaxation of Cole's method.
+Due to NDA limitation it shall be published after 12.10.2025.